JupiterOne-Archives/docs-old/guides/manage-policies.md

 ## Policy Builder CLI

-JupiterOne provides an offline CLI that allows your to manage your policies and procedures offline (for example, as code in a git repo), and publish to your JupiterOne account as needed.
+JupiterOne provides an offline CLI that allows you to manage your policies and procedures offline (for example, as code in a git repo), and publish to your JupiterOne account as needed.